clmcavaney/netta/README.md

 *  Allows users to browse directories mounted on their computer and add files and directories to a data package

-*  Exports to the bagit format and packages (ZIp now, more formats such as tar and disk images coming soon)
+*  Exports to the BagIt format and packages (Zip now, more formats such as tar and disk images coming soon)

 *  Allows users to order files in the package and give them meaningful